Version: Unity 6 (6000.0)

 Rotation Drive Mode Set how Unity applies drive force to the object to rotate it to the target orientation.
 Set the mode to X and YZ, to apply the torque around the axes as specified by the Angular X/YZ Drive properties described below.
 If you use Slerp mode then the Slerp Drive properties determine the drive torque.

 Angular X Drive This specifies how the drive torque rotates the joint around its local x-axis.
 This property is only available if the Rotation Drive Mode property described above is set to X & YZ.
-For more information, see Drive force section below.
+For more information, refer to Driving forces with Configurable Joints.

 Position Spring The spring torque that Unity uses to rotate the joint from its current position towards its target position.